-The main benefit is that the sensitive private Hardware Security Module (HSM) keys are never exported.
-There are additional benefits in that HSM certificate management can be automated and advanced security controls can be put in place on the HSM keys.
+The main benefit is that the sensitive private hardware security module (HSM) keys are never exported.
+There are additional benefits: HSM certificate management can be automated, and advanced security controls can be implemented on the HSM keys.

 GaraSign supports both.
-Web applications should have their Transport Layer Security (TLS) keys protected by GaraSign to ensure attackers can't impersonate them by stealing the private TLS key.
-Clients that use Mutual TLS should have the client's private key protected by GaraSign to provide centralized auditing, automated TLS certificate management, and seamless deployment of additional security controls.
+Web applications should have their transport layer security (TLS) keys protected by GaraSign to ensure attackers can’t impersonate them by stealing the private TLS key.
+Clients that use Mutual TLS should have the client’s private key protected by GaraSign to provide centralized auditing, automated TLS certificate management, and seamless deployment of additional cybersecurity controls.

-When using Mutual Transport Layer Security (TLS), GaraSign can proxy the client TLS key used to complete the challenge-response handshake.
-With the TLS key behind GaraSign's privileged access control, GaraSign can enforce additional security controls (e.g., MFA) before it allows the use of the HSM key.
-In other words, the web application delegates the additional security controls to GaraSign, and is not even aware that the additional privileged access controls are taking place.
+When using mutual transport layer security (TLS), GaraSign can proxy the client TLS key used to complete the challenge-response handshake.
+With the TLS key behind GaraSign’s privileged access control, GaraSign can enforce additional cybersecurity controls, e.g., multi-factor authentication (MFA), before it allows the use of the hardware security module (HSM) key.
+In other words, the web application delegates the additional cybersecurity controls to GaraSign and is unaware that the additional privileged access controls are taking place.

 Yes.
-GaraSign can transparently enforce privileged access security controls such as multi-factor authentication (MFA) without any new coding.
-Just turn on client-certificate authentication (either at your web server, load balancer, or some other proxy) and store the client private HSM keys in GaraSign.
-Then, for each of those TLS keys, set the policy to one that requires multi-factor authentication (or any other privileged access security control you would like to enforce).
+GaraSign can transparently enforce privileged access cybersecurity controls such as MFA without any new coding.
+Just turn on client-certificate authentication (either at your web server, load balancer, or some other proxy) and store the client private hardware security module (HSM) keys in GaraSign.
+Then, for each transport layer security (TLS) key, set the policy to one that requires MFA (or any other privileged access security control you would like to enforce).

 GaraSign can automate the renewal process and make sure the clients and servers have the new hardware security module (HSM) certificates they need.
 For extremely sensitive environments where HSM certificate automation is not permitted, GaraSign can alert administrators about certificates nearing expiration, and they can decide what actions to take.